Brand identity guidelines, how to develop the ultimate brand.

 Another rare entry is the Corporate Sound section.
 Taking you through background music and voiceovers for the 'Vorsprung durch technic' sound.

-There's an old family joke that Audi's come with everything as standard, but nothing is standard.
+An old family joke is that an Audi comes with everything as standard, but nothing is standard.

 Each element has been crafted by a brand manager so that Audi's brand develops its world, which is experienced through physical and emotional senses.